 - Those who have recently been hospitalized for the flu or whooping cough

 If you consider yourself a high-risk patient, then you should be proactive in seeking treatment following a cold—especially if you are showing symptoms of a respiratory infection.
 If your symptoms are exacerbating your COPD, then scheduling an appointment with your primary care physician may not be in your best interest.
 Fortunately, there’s an easier way you can receive the on-demand treatment you need; simply contact DispatchHealth.
 After reaching out to us via phone, app, or through our site, our emergency care providers will arrive at your doorstep within a few hours.
-A physician assistant or nurse practitioner and a DispatchHealth medical technician will perform tests using most of the tools and technologies found in a typical emergency room (ER).
+A physician assistant or nurse practitioner and a DispatchHealth medical technician (DHMT) will perform tests using most of the tools and technologies found in a typical emergency room (ER).
 We even accept most forms of major insurance, helping you receive the treatment you need at one-tenth the out-of-pocket cost of a traditional ER visit.

 To learn more about our on-demand medical service and how it can benefit you or a loved one, contact DispatchHealth today!